Convex-Dev/design/cad/003_encoding/README.md

 0x0c <2 Byte UTF16>
 ```

-A Character Value is encoded by the Tag byte followed by 2 bytes representing a standard UTF16 Character.
+A Character value is encoded by the Tag byte followed by 2 bytes representing a standard UTF16 character.
 All 16-bit values are considered valid by the CVM, it is the responsibility of the application to interpret Characters.

 Note: A switch to UTF8 is being considered, see: https://github.com/Convex-Dev/convex/issues/215